Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples

 \subsection{Fake Image Collection}

+A key limitation of prior synthetic image datasets for attribution is the scarcity of categories, which considerably restricts research progress.
 To ensure comprehensive data diversity, we gather fake images through three distinct channels: (1) established datasets and benchmarks, (2) community-shared collections, and (3) synthetic images generated using open-source models.
-We curate data from open-source datasets including GenImage \citep{genimage1}, WildFake \citep{wildfake5}, and MPBench \citep{mpbench41}.
+We curate data from open-source datasets including GenImage \cite{genimage1}, WildFake \cite{wildfake5}, and MPBench \cite{mpbench41}.
 The final collection of this channel comprises images produced by $19$ distinct generators spanning GANs, diffusion models, and VAEs.
-To enrich our dataset with data from closed-source models, we selected $8$ synthetic dataset on Hugging Face \citep{huggingface42}, such as DALLE3 \citep{dalle3_44}, Ideogram \citep{ideogram45}, and Midjourney V6 \citep{midjourney43}.
-We also select $18$ state-of-the-art open-source models from Hugging Face or their official repositories, generating corresponding images based on a comprehensive collection of prompts.
-These include flow-matching models such as Hunyuan-DiT \citep{hunyuandit46} and SD3-Medium \citep{sd3_47}, as well as autoregressive models like Janus-pro \citep{januspro48}, BAGEL \citep{bagel49}, Show-o \citep{showo55}.
-Additionally, we incorporate several cutting-edge multimodal unified models that utilize diffusion-based decoders for high-fidelity image generation, including OmniGen2 \citep{omnigen2_50}, Ovis-U1 \citep{ovis64}, and UniWorld-V1 \citep{uniworld65}, among others.
-Details on the image generators and the synthesis pipeline are provided in Appendix \ref{app:dataset}.
+To enrich our dataset with data from closed-source models, we select $8$ synthetic datasets from Hugging Face \cite{huggingface42}, such as DALLE3 \cite{dalle3_44}, Ideogram \cite{ideogram45}, and Midjourney V6 \cite{midjourney43}.
+We also select $18$ state-of-the-art open-source models from Hugging Face or the models' official repositories, and generate corresponding images based on a comprehensive collection of prompts.
+These include flow-matching models such as Hunyuan-DiT \cite{hunyuandit46} and SD3-Medium \cite{sd3_47}, as well as autoregressive models like Janus-Pro \cite{januspro48}, BAGEL \cite{bagel49}, and Show-o \cite{showo55}.
+Additionally, we incorporate several cutting-edge multimodal unified models that utilize diffusion-based decoders for high-fidelity image generation, including OmniGen2 \cite{omnigen2_50}, Ovis-U1 \cite{ovis64}, and UniWorld-V1 \cite{uniworld65}, among others.
+Details on the image generators and the synthesis pipeline are provided in the Supplementary Material.